pstlab/SOHO/README.md

-# SOHO
-Sharework Ontology for Human-Robot Collaboration
+# Sharework Ontology for Human-Robot Collaboration - SOHO

 This repository contains the core ontological model of SOHO  and the knowledge defined for the pilot use cases of the EU H2020 Sharework project.